 A dehumidifier is an excellent way to control a humid environment.
 Place the device facing the carpet to keep it dry.
 It’s also good to run it at night to remove any moisture from the air.

 After cleaning the carpet, you can place a fan beside the dehumidifier to blow dry air across the carpet.

-Spaces prone to dampness should be treated.
+You should treat spaces prone to dampness.
 Small areas between the carpet and floor could benefit from an anti-moisture polyethylene sheeting.
 This will keep the area dry since the plastic blocks out water (7).